waiwong614/alexa-tube/README.md

 # alexa-tube
 **Unofficial Youtube Skill for Alexa**

-## Release 1.1
+## Release 1.2

-This skill is a proof of concept that allows Alexa to search for youtube videos and play the audio element - NOTE doing so is against the youtube terms of service
+This skill is a proof of concept for personal use that allows Alexa to search for youtube videos and play the audio element - NOTE doing so is against the youtube terms of service

+This skill will stream approximately 15-18 hours per month of youtube audio within the free tier of AWS.

+The skill will *try* and stop you from going beyond these limits - but it is your responsibility to keep a check on your usage and AWS costs.
+See the AWS Charges section for more details.

 ## SKILL COMMANDS